 Kong Ingress Controller Design

-The Kubernetes Ingress Controller configures Kong Gateway using Ingress
+The Kong Ingress Controller configures Kong Gateway using Ingress

 or Gateway API resources created inside a Kubernetes cluster.

-The Kubernetes Ingress Controller is made up of two high level components:
+The Kong Ingress Controller is made up of two high level components:

 - Kong, the core proxy that handles all the traffic